engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 ## Observability

+!!! quote
+    *"What gets measured gets managed."*
+    - Peter Drucker

 Our monitoring tools actively inform us about occurring problems in our software.
 Our observability tools enable to investigate our software's behavior during those problems.
 The foundation of observability is telemetry data and the relation between data sources.
 The complexities of observability have become a priority conversation within distributed architectures.
 The complexities of information aggregation across distributed sources have spawned a multitude of tools.

 Opposed to monitoring third party systems, observing these proves to be difficult.
 When observing systems we request data and knowledge of internal processes, which, if not provided by the original authors, are hard to come by.
 Our industry consolidated to a data standard called *OpenTelemetry*.
 The standard allows us to read and evaluate telemetry data across our proprietary tech and cross-vendor services.
 The three pillars of telemetry data consist of logs, metrics, and traces.

-What gets measured gets managed.

 ### Logs

 Logs are a collection of information serialized as human readable text providing insight into the happenings of our software.
 Our developers print output when events happen or certain code procedures are called.
 Logs are typically either written to a file, or collected from `stdout` and `stderr`.
 Across distributed products we face challenges when aggregating logging information.
 We need tools to centralize logs across all machines or instances.
 Logs serialized only to our customers machine proves useless to us when investigating errors.

 We design logging schemas (or data models) to correlate metadata and context to our message output.
 An open source schema, called *OpenTelemetry*, has found favour across a broad spectrum of technical fields.
 For interoperability, OpenTelemetry logs in a standardized parsable format, typically json.
 A common meta field is the severity level of log entries, which indicates the gravity of the stored information.
 The *OpenTelemetry* data model defines the following events, ordered in ascending severity.